alam121/alam121.github.io/README.md

 ## Projects

-### Project 1: Master’s Thesis: Unstructured Terrain Navigation for Mobile Agricultural Robot Using  Self-Supervised Learning
+#### Master’s Thesis: Unstructured Terrain Navigation for Mobile Agricultural Robot Using  Self-Supervised Learning

 - **Description:** In this thesis project, I developed a BLDC-based differential drive autonomous ground robot capable of moving through crop rows.
 I interfaced sensors for odometry, IMU, Realsense camera, and GPS for ROS.
 I also developed an online self-supervised network to learn terrain surface properties, enabling the computation of robot-specific 2D surface cost maps.
 Additionally, I developed a visual crop row navigation algorithm that computes dynamically feasible trajectories by accounting for different surface costs.